pankona/CodeReviewBestPractices_JP_Translation/translated.md

 ## Architecture / Design

-* Single Responsibility Principle: The idea that a class should have one-and-only-one responsibility.
+* 単一責任の原則: The idea that a class should have one-and-only-one responsibility.
 Harder than one might expect.
 I usually apply this to methods too.
 If we have to use “and” to finish describing what a method is capable of doing, it might be at the wrong level of abstraction.

-* Open/Closed Principle: If the language is object-oriented, are the objects open for extension but closed for modification?
+* 開放/閉鎖の原則: If the language is object-oriented, are the objects open for extension but closed for modification?
 What happens if we need to add another one of x?

 * Code duplication: I go by the “three strikes” rule.
 If code is copied once, it’s usually okay although I don’t like it.
 If it’s copied again, it should be refactored so that the common functionality is split out.